RQISL/portfolio-project-3-robert-quinlan/README.md

 ## Logo: Tic Tac Toe
 - The logo head Tic Tac Toe, the font color is red and the background is white.
-- When the user entry name then The display shows up "Hello 'username' and 'Welcome to play Tic Tac Toe'.
+- When the user enters the name then The display shows up "Hello 'username' and 'Welcome to play Tic Tac Toe'.
-- The rule is display to instructed how to play the game.
+- The rule is displayed to instruct how to play the game.

 ![CI logo](assets/images/Logo_welcome_rule.png)

 Features
 -------------
-* The Tic Tac Toe have two players play turning between the computer and human.
-The compputer's player is 'o' and human's player is 'x'.
+* The Tic Tac Toe have two players play turning between the computer and the human.
+The computer's player is 'o' and the human's player is 'x'.

 Existing Features